hasrichar/Mobile-Development/README.md

 ## Architecture
 The project follows the MVVM (Model-View-ViewModel) design pattern with a Clean Architecture approach.
 This architecture promotes separation of concerns and provides a scalable and maintainable codebase.
 Here's an overview of the project's architecture:

-- **Presentation Layer**: Contains the UI components, including activities, fragments, and Jetpack Compose screens.
+- **Presentation Layer**: Contains the UI components, including activities and fragments.
 It interacts with the ViewModel layer to retrieve and display data to the user.

 - **Domain Layer**: Contains the business logic of the application.
 It defines the various use cases and orchestrates the interactions between the data layer and the presentation layer.